statisticsnorway/ssb-befolkning-fagfunksjoner/README.md

 ## Usage

-### Date utils
+### EventParams
-`EventParams` conatins logic for:
+`EventParams` contains logic for:
-- Prompting and validating event periods
+- Prompting and validating parameters for event periods
-- Creating Dapla-standard period labels
+- Creating period labels
 - Computing calendar window for the chosen period
 - Exposing event parameters for parameterising SQL queries